fahadmahmood8/stock-locations-for-woocommerce/src/readme.txt

 == Changelog ==
+= 1.5.8 =
+- New: Hide location information from old orders.
+[Thanks to Petri Mustanoja / pemu.se][07/12/2021]

+= 1.5.7 =
+- New: Bootstrap and FontAwesome added.
+Assets are rearranged and simplified.
+- Fix: Fatal error fixed.
+[Thanks to kentakofot][07/12/2021]

 = 1.5.6 =
 - New: Debug log tab added for better troubleshooting.
 [Thanks to nickdill, rivalink and tomkolp][07/12/2021]
 - Fix: Infinite redirection replaced with a notice so customers can be saved from inconvenience.